MattFlower/organized/README.md

   * Fixed bug that caused sidebar to be refreshed several times during startup.
 This slowed down startup and caused duplicates to show up in the agenda and todo items.
   * Removed command that was accidentally included and not yet implemented.
-* 0.6.3-0.6.6 (Release 2017-03-23)
-  * Implemented syntax coloring for todo priorities
-  * Todo Items are now sorted according to priority.
-(Default priority is "C", range is A-E)
-  * Added keystrokes option-shift-up and option-shift-down to change priority of current item.
-These should be alt-shift-up and alt-shift-down on windows.
-  * Priority items in todo items
-  * Added syntax highlighting for deadlines
-  * Added keystrokes (ctrl-i d) to add a deadline.
-Existing "insert date" functionality has been remapped to (ctrl-i /)
-  * Deadlines are treated like schedule items (for now) in agendas

 Please see the [CHANGELOG.org](https://raw.githubusercontent.com/MattFlower/organized/master/CHANGELOG.org) for full details of recent changes.